Sterile Neutrino as an Asymmetric Dark Matter: Phenomenological aspects

 \subsection{Viable parameter space}

 In this subsection, we determine the viable parameter space of the model by combining all relevant cosmological and phenomenological constraints.
-In particular, we impose the requirement of reproducing the observed DM relic density, $\Omega_{\rm DM} h^2 \simeq 0.12$~\cite{Planck:2018,Aghanim:2020}, together with the freeze-in condition, $\Gamma_\phi < H(T \sim m_\phi)$~\cite{Hall:2009}, the Higgs invisible decay bound~\cite{ATLAS:2022,CMS:2023}, and the Lyman-$\alpha$ structure formation constraint~\cite{Viel:2005,Irves:2023}.
+As stated before, the scalar mediator is assumed to remain in thermal equilibrium, while the sterile states are produced through feeble decays.
+In particular, we impose the requirement of reproducing the observed DM relic density, $\Omega_{\rm DM} h^2 \simeq 0.12$~\cite{Planck:2018}, together with the freeze-in production condition, $\Gamma_\phi < H(T \sim m_\phi)$~\cite{Hall:2009}, and the Lyman-$\alpha$ structure formation constraint~\cite{Palanque-Delabrouille:2019,Irsic:2024}.

 As discussed in Sec.~\ref{sec:boltz}, the present-day relic density is given by